-One in three adult New Zealanders suffers with periodontal disease.
+One in three adult New Zealanders suffers from periodontal disease.

-Periodontal disease https://www.healthnavigator.org.nz/health-a-z/g/gum-disease/ , gum disease and gingivitis can cause loose teeth, bad breath and bleeding gums.
+Periodontal disease (also called gum disease or gingivitis) can cause loose teeth, bad breath and bleeding gums.
 Brushing, flossing and seeing your dentist regularly are the best ways of preventing and treating periodontal disease.